ffissore/presentz.js/README.md

 Presentz.js is a javascript library for synchronizing videos and slides.

+It's at the heart of http://presentz.org/, a website for freely publishing conference talks, pitches, and the like.

 ## Dependencies quick reference

 (skip if you are still not using presentz.js but just reading this README)